Does a Right to a Physical Hearing Exist in International Arbitration?

 On 4 September 2020, Co-editors Giacomo Rojas Elgueta, James Hosking and Yasmine Lahlou, in collaboration with ICCA, formally launched the research project “Does a Right to a Physical Hearing Exist in International Arbitration?”.
 The project arises from the need for reliable, jurisdiction-specific, information on the core legal questions posed by the increased use of remote arbitral hearings due to the COVID pandemic.

-With the help of national reporters from across the globe, the Co-editors have compiled a comparative survey covering some 78 New York Convention jurisdictions.
-Each national report is published individually on this page to allow the international arbitration community access to this user-friendly resource.
+The Reports of the comparative survey of 78 New York Convention jurisdictions are published individually on this page to allow the international arbitration community access to this user-friendly resource.
 Scroll down to access the national reports.

 Co-editors of the Project